stacks-network/docs/src/pages/understand-stacks/overview.md

 ## Capabilities

-Read more about the functionality provided by the Stacks 2.0 blockchain.
+Read more about the features provided by the Stacks 2.0 blockchain.

 -> Check out the [technical specifications](/understand-stacks/technical-specs) for a brief overview

+A detailed [comparison of the Stacks blockchain to other blockchain technologies][] is available at the Stacks Foundation blog.

 ### Consensus mechanism